John Alagía

-John Alagía is an American record producer, composer, mixer and co-founder of Drive Music.
+John Justin Alagía is an American record producer, composer, mixer and co-founder of Drive Music.
 Alagia has worked with artists including Lukas Nelson, Paul Simon, Herbie Hancock, Dave Matthews, John Mayer, Jason Mraz, Serena Ryder, Brett Dennen, Rachael Yamagata, Ben Folds, Lifehouse and many others.

 In his early years, Alagía honed his recording and production skills with friend Douglas Derryberry at Rutabaga Studios in Arlington, Virginia.
 Derryberry and Alagía were also an acoustic rock duo, having released three albums and done extensive touring along the East Coast.
 Together, they recorded and produced many Mid-Atlantic acts ranging from DMB, Vertical Horizon, Edwin McCain to Ben Folds Five and others.
 Today, John resides at the Village Recorder in West Los Angeles.

 Derryberry and Alagía

 John was a member of a band known as Derryberry and Alagía.
 This collaboration featured Doug Derryberry.
 The group released three records, as follows: